The Rocketeer (film): Plot

 In 1938 Los Angeles, California, gangsters from Eddie Valentine's gang steal a prototype rocket pack from aviation magnate Howard Hughes.
 During their escape from the pursuing police, the getaway driver quickly stops and hides the rocket in a Curtiss JN Jenny biplane cockpit at an airfield.
-As the chase continues, stunt pilot Cliff Secord's yellow and black Gee Bee Z monoplane is destroyed, ending his air-racing career.
-Film star Neville Sinclair hired Valentine's gang to steal the rocket, and sends his monstrous henchman Lothar to find its location.
+As the chase continues, stunt pilot Cliff Secord's yellow and black Gee Bee Z monoplane is destroyed, dashing his air-racing career hopes.
+Film star Neville Sinclair has hired Valentine's gang to steal the rocket, and sends his monstrous henchman Lothar to find its location.
 Meanwhile, Cliff and his airplane mechanic, Peevy, find the rocket and begin testing it.

-Cliff's girlfriend is aspiring actress Jenny Blake, who has a small part in Sinclair's latest film; recent events start driving a wedge in their relationship.
+Cliff's girlfriend is aspiring actress Jenny Blake, who has a small part in Sinclair's latest film; recent events start driving a wedge in Cliff and Jenny's relationship.
 Sinclair overhears Cliff attempting to tell Jenny about the rocket, so he invites her to dinner.
 Afterward, at a local air show, Cliff uses the rocket to rescue his elderly friend Malcolm, who is piloting the biplane to save Cliff's job.
 This makes Cliff an immediate flying sensation, but also sets Sinclair and the FBI on his trail.

 Sinclair sends Lothar to Cliff and Peevy's home to find the rocket.
 The FBI arrives soon after, but Cliff and Peevy escape while Lothar steals the latter's schematic.
 Later, at the airfield diner, Cliff and Peevy are trapped by several Valentine mobsters; they learn about Jenny's date with Sinclair and the actor's involvement in the hunt for the rocket.
 The diner patrons overpower the gangsters, but a stray fired bullet punctures the rocket's fuel tank, which Peevy temporarily patches with chewing gum.
 Cliff flies to the South Seas Club, where he tells Jenny about his new Rocketeer alter ego.
 The Valentine gang arrives, and in the ensuing melée, Sinclair kidnaps Jenny.